 Any racial or ethnic classifications call for strict judicial scrutiny.
-While a diverse student body is a compelling interest to consider race in admissions decisions, any admissions program which is limited by race is a violation of the constitution.
-In this case, the UC Davis program was reserved for, and set aside admissions slots, for certain races.
-This construct is an unconstitutional construct violating the Equal Protection Clause of the Fourteenth Amendment, as well as Title VI of the Civil Rights Act of 1964.
+While a diverse student body is a compelling interest to consider race in admissions decisions, any admissions program limited by race is a violation of the constitution.
+In this case, the UC Davis program was reserved for and set aside admissions slots for certain races.
+This construct is an unconstitutional construct violating the Equal Protection Clause of the Fourteenth Amendment and Title VI of the Civil Rights Act of 1964.
 This reasoning was agreed to by 8 of the justices in multiple separate opinions.

 Opinion and Comments

-The consensus of the court – with all justices but Justice White at least concurring in part, was that exclusion of a student from a program based solely on their race was a violation of both the Fourteenth Amendment and the Civil Rights Act of 1964.
-The justices split, however, on whether race could be used at all in the admissions process – and the case generated five separate opinions resulting in four separate decisions.
+The consensus of the court – with all justices but Justice White at least concurring in part, was that exclusion of a student from a program based solely on their race was a violation of the Fourteenth Amendment and the Civil Rights Act of 1964.
+However, the justices split on whether the university could use race at all in the admissions process – and the case generated five separate opinions resulting in four separate decisions.